 The Department of Speech and Hearing Science is an academic program within the College of Arts & Sciences, Division of Social and Behavioral Sciences.
 It offers BA, MA-SHS, MA-SLP, AuD and PhD degrees.
 The Department is composed of the faculty and staff listed on the homepage directory (https://sphs.osu.edu/directory).
 The primary administrator for the Department is the Chair.
-Reporting to the Department Chair are the Chairs of the standing committees (including the Graduate Studies Committee, the Speech-Language Pathology Oversight Committee, the Audiology Oversight Committee, the Undergraduate Studies Committee, the Facilities Committee, the Clinical Affairs Committee, and the Curriculum Committee) as well as the Chairs of any active ad hoc committees (e.g., Faculty Search Committees).
+Reporting to the Department Chair are the Chairs of the standing committees (including the Graduate Studies Committee, the Speech-Language Pathology Oversight Committee, the Audiology Oversight Committee, the Undergraduate Studies Committee, and the Clinical Affairs Committee) as well as the Chairs of any active ad hoc committees (e.g., Faculty Search Committees).
 In addition, the Department Chair, to whom the Clinic Director reports, is ultimately responsible for the operation of the Speech-Language-Hearing Clinic.